OrdinaryDads/ordinarydads/_posts/2019-03-11-Ep2-Showplan.md

 * What did I think I would use it for?
 	* honestly i don’t know
 	* i think i just wanted to shiny new tech
 	* I had a pebble watch previously which I really liked.
-Sleep tracking was the key part
+Sleep tracking was the key part of that then
-*
+* Why is sleep tracking important?
+	* For some background, for about most of the past 5 years my kids have woken up atleast once during the night about 90% of the time.
+	* Sleep tracking was both good (and bad) at showing me how little sleep I was getting, or how dis

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0ODQyMzk4MjAsLTE0MjkzNTA1NjIsOD
-AyMDcxODU3LDEwODE2NDAwMTZdfQ==
+eyJoaXN0b3J5IjpbLTI5NjQ3NjQ4MCwtMTQyOTM1MDU2Miw4MD
+IwNzE4NTcsMTA4MTY0MDAxNl19
 -->